 We are a small crew in a shared kitchen space, which means we’re limited to the amount of bread we can send out into the world each week.
 If the site says that a particular product is sold out, you can sign up to receive an email notification when that product is restocked and available again.
 Otherwise, we recommend checking the site on Tuesday or Wednesday to see if we’ve restocked.

 Our bread is preservative-free, so we recommend placing your bread - in its original packaging- in the refrigerator as soon as it's received.
 The bread will last over a week as long as it stays chilled.
 It will also last well on the counter for about 4 days (2 days if it has been shipped).

 Can I freeze the bread?

-The bread is best in the fridge, but if you'd like to freeze some, I recommend chilling for several days in the fridge, then slicing it up before you freeze it.
+The bread is best in the fridge, but if you'd like to freeze some, we recommend chilling for several days in the fridge, then slicing it up before you freeze it.